 Note that certain deductions described below are classified as 'social deductions'.
 The deductions are available only to tax residents and are generally limited to RUB 120,000 per year.

 As of 1 January 2007, an employee’s pension contributions to voluntary licensed plans are tax deductible from the taxable base within the limits established for social deductions.

-Donations to certain non-commercial organisations (from 2012) and qualifying charities are deductible from taxable income (within the limit of 25% of the individual’s income subject to 13% tax rate [except dividend income]).
+Donations to certain non-commercial organisations (from 2012) and qualifying charities are deductible from taxable income (within the limit of 25% of the individual’s income subject to the 13%/15% tax rate [except certain types of income]).

 Individuals can deduct from taxable income the costs of their own education in licensed institutions (within the limits established for social deductions) and their children’s education in educational institutions (without the limits established for social deductions but not more than RUB 50,000 per child).

 Expenditures to acquire or construct an apartment or house

 Expenditures incurred by an individual on the acquisition or construction of an apartment or house and related plot land, as well as payment of interest on the respective loans, are allowed as a deduction of up to RUB 2 million with respect to expenditures plus the amount of interest of up to RUB 3 million.
 This once-in-a-lifetime deduction is available only to tax residents.